 - The Council Tax

-The 90 days annual limit in London
+The 90-day annual limit in London

-The Council tax
+The Council Tax

-In all cases, you need to get a gas safety certificate for the property each year and carry out a fire risk assessment.
+In all cases, you must get a gas safety certificate for the property and carry out a fire risk assessment on a yearly basis.
 Your property should also provide a smoke detector, and a carbon monoxide alarm.

 Check with your landlord

-How can help?
+How can Luckey Homes help?